 We hope you find this information helpful in assisting your son/daughter to accomplish his or her goal of learning, living, and serving abroad.
 We look forward to working with you and your son/daughter.

-About Amsterdam and International Business School at Hogeschool van Amsterdam (H.E.S.)
+About Amsterdam and International Business School at Amsterdam University of Applied Sciences (AUAS)

-The school (H.E.S.) offers specially designed international programs which are taught in English.
-As a result, nearly one third of the institute's international students come from all over Europe, USA, Canada, Mexico, Africa, Australia, and Asia to complete their international business studies.
-Students must take more classes (8-10) to equate to a U.S. load but students with majors in marketing, international business, and finance have an easy time fulfilling business school requirements.
+The school (AUAS) offers specially designed international programs which are taught in English.
+As a result, nearly one third of the institute's international students come from all over Europe, the USA, Canada, Mexico, Africa, Australia, and Asia to complete their international business studies.
+Students must take more classes (8-10) to equate to a U.S. load, but students with majors in marketing, international business, and finance have an easy time fulfilling business school requirements.

 Travel to Amsterdam

 Students make their own arrangements for travel to Amsterdam.
-We strongly suggest that students use a travel agent as they may assist should events alter itineraries at the last moment.
-Loyola University Maryland uses Frosch Travel International in Baltimore, MD.
-Alice Wilcox handles all of Loyola’s arrangements, and may be reached by email at firstname.lastname@example.org or by phone at 410-433-9300.
+We strongly suggest that students use a travel agent, as they may provide more assistance should events alter itineraries at the last moment.
+Loyola University Maryland uses Frosch Travel International in Baltimore, Maryland.
+Alice Wilcox (of Frosch) handles all of Loyola’s arrangements, and may be reached via email at email@example.com or by phone at 410-433-9300.

 Students fly into Amsterdam via Schiphol Airport (AMS).
-After arriving at Schiphol Airport, students travel to the dorm which is located about 30 minutes away by taxi.
-Most signs and almost all cab drivers speak English and the Euro is the currency used in transactions.
+After arriving at Schiphol Airport, AUAS will provide pick-up service to transport students to the dorm, which is located about 30 minutes away.
+Most street signs have English and almost all cab drivers speak English.
+The Euro is the currency used in transactions.

-Loyola University Students who have a U.S. passport will start the process to get a resident permit (student visa) while they are in the U.S. and complete it after they arrive in Amsterdam.
+Loyola University Students who have a U.S. passport will start the process to get a resident permit (student visa) while they are in the United States and complete it after they arrive in Amsterdam.
 The price of the resident permit has recently increased and is likely to change again soon.
-Currently, the cost of the resident permit is 900 Euros.
+Currently, the cost of the resident permit is 300 Euros.